acceleratedscience/omgui/README.md

 <summary>Inspecting context</summary>
 <br>

-> To see your current context (which sets your workspace and holds your molecule working set), you can run:
+> To debug your current context (which sets your workspace), you can run:
 >
 > ```
 > import omgui